data-apis/scipy-2023-presentation/paper.rst

 directions: design and usage.

-The former direction seeks to understand both current implementation design (e.g., APIs, names, signatures, classes, and objects) and current implementation semantics (calling conventions and behavior).
+The former direction seeks to understand both current implementation design (e.g., APIs, names, signatures, classes, and objects) and implementation semantics (calling conventions and behavior).
 The latter direction seeks to quantify API consumers (e.g., who are the downstream users of a given API?), usage frequency (e.g., how often is an API consumed?), and consumption patterns (e.g., which optional arguments are provided and in what context?).
 By analyzing both design and usage, the standardization process grounds specification decisions in empirical data and analysis.

 Design
 ------